Do N95 and KN95 Masks Help With Smoke? - What You Should Know

 Do N95 Masks and KN95 Masks Filter Out Cigarette Smoke?

 Yes!
 But again, it depends.
-N95 masks and KN95 masks can be effective at filtering out particles from cigarette smoke, but the effectiveness may vary depending on the specific mask size of the smoke particles.
+N95 masks and KN95 masks can be effective at filtering out particles from cigarette smoke, but the effectiveness may vary depending on the specific mask type and size of the smoke particles.
 N95 and KN95 masks are designed to filter out at least 95% of airborne particles, including those produced by cigarette smoke, which contains tar, nicotine, carbon monoxide, and fine particulate matter (PM2.5).

 As always though, being near a smoker in a public open space is very different from sitting close to a bunch of them in an open space.
 Just don't expect the mask to be 100% protective, but definitely do not underestimate their value in these situations, and if it can be avoided, stay away from smokers and smoking areas.